ikozyris/are/README.md

 # ARE
-Advanced REader - A plain text view in C for linux
+Advanced REader - A plain text reader in C for linux

 ### Compile
 ```